 a reunion.

 The days that follow all blur into one for Minjeong.
 Fending off disasters, drafting frameworks for company expansions, herding interns, putting out fires left and right - Minjeong can barely distinguish one from the next.
 She remembers a time when this was all she ever wanted.
 Senior partner in one of the biggest firms in the city.
 Now all she can think about is how mundane it's all become.
-Emails.
-Meetings.
-Contracts.
-Repeat.
-Exhausting in a way it never used to be.
+Emails, meetings, contracts, repeat.
+Everything had become exhausting in a way it never used to be.

-The office still buzzes with the same sharp energy it always had - assistants rushing between glass offices, phones ringing endlessly, heels clicking against polished floors - but lately, Minjeong feels oddly detached from all of it, like she’s watching her own life happen from somewhere slightly outside herself.
+The office still has the same sharp energy it always does - assistants rushing between glass offices, phones ringing endlessly, heels clicking against polished floors - but lately, Minjeong feels oddly detached from all of it, like she’s watching her own life happen from somewhere outside.

 The memory of his touch doesn’t fade with time, if anything it grows stronger.
 He’s there when she closes her eyes at night, and when she opens them again in the morning.
 There when her fingers trail beneath the covers in an attempt to feel half as good as that night.

-Minjeong had spent years mastering self-control.
-Discipline.
-Emotional restraint.
+Minjeong had spent years mastering self-control, discipline and emotional restraint.
 Yet somehow, one night with a younger man from Queens had managed to destabilise her entire nervous system.

 Ugh.